Ecuador: One Month of Birding in One Small

 This tour will cover all the major regions in mainland Ecuador, with sections in Eastern Ecuador (covering all the way from the high Andes down through the cloud forest to the vast Amazon lowlands), the endemic-rich Tandayapa-Mindo section of the Choco bioregion of Northwest Ecuador, as well as both slopes of the Andes in Southern Ecuador, which is loaded with specialties only possible in that part of this exceptionally diverse country.
 This includes the Tumbesian Region of the Southwest, which vies only with the Choco region of Northwest Ecuador for the title of most endemic-rich mainland area on Earth.
 This will all be combined with a visit to some wetlands and saltpans, where Chilean Flamingos congregated next to a slew of migrant shorebirds in this season to further enhance what is sure to be a massive trip list.
 The goal of the trip will be to find as many species as possible, and with all of the varied Ecuadorian regions covered, recording more than 900 bird species is entirely possible (though never guaranteed, of course)!
 While we cannot guarantee you 900 bird species, we can assure you that the set of guides used on this tour will work tirelessly for you to reach this objective and you will amass a wonderful list of endemics and specialties along the way.
 Ecuador, and its wonderful birding infrastructure, is arguably better placed than any other country in the World to achieve this goal.
 You will not feel the need to return to Ecuador on a follow up trip after this tour!
 There is no “roughing it” on this tour, and you will be based in a delightful set of birding-focused lodges and hotels during this tour.
 For the most part, these will be birding lodges, located right in the bird habitat, where the birds are, although there will be a limited number of unavoidable, good, city hotels peppered between these too.

-(PLEASE NOTE: The tour runs in three broad sections (Eastern Ecuador, Northwest Ecuador & Southern Ecuador).
-We will use two different Ecuador-based guides on this tour corresponding to these three very different sections.
+(PLEASE NOTE: The tour runs in three broad regions (Eastern Ecuador, Northwest Ecuador & Southern Ecuador).
+We will use two different Ecuador-based guides on this tour corresponding to these three very different segments.
 This will ensure that your guides will not get tired and remain fresh throughout this month-long tour.
 All of these guides live in Ecuador and all of them have more than a decade of experience of leading birds tours in the country.)

 Detailed Itinerary